Plain-English FND information, support routes and lived-experience-aware guidance.

 SeizeControl is where FND Connect guidance becomes a usable daily record.

-People can use FND Connect to understand symptoms, safety boundaries and appointment questions, then use SeizeControl when seizure patterns, medication context, cycle timing, wearable data or repeated flares need a cleaner record.
+People can use FND Connect to understand symptoms, safety boundaries and appointment questions, then use SeizeControl when seizure patterns, medication context, period timing, wearable data or repeated flares need a cleaner record.

 Start with FND Connect when someone needs plain-English guidance, urgent-symptom boundaries or support routes.